microsoft-search/pnp-modern-search/docs/v3/search-parts/search-pagination.md

+﻿# Search Pagination - v3

-﻿> **This WebPart has been removed since the 3.11.0 version.
+> **This WebPart has been removed since the 3.11.0 version.
 If you had custom templates and need pagination, add the following code snippet in your template**:

 ```
 {{#if @root.paging.showPaging}}